Ian Hacking: Philosophical work

 Influenced by debates involving Thomas Kuhn, Imre Lakatos, Paul Feyerabend and others, Hacking is known for bringing a historical approach to the philosophy of science.
 The fourth edition (2010) of Feyerabend's 1975 book Against Method, and the 50th anniversary edition (2012) of Kuhn's The Structure of Scientific Revolutions include an Introduction by Hacking.
 He is sometimes described as a member of the "Stanford School" in philosophy of science, a group that also includes John Dupré, Nancy Cartwright and Peter Galison.
-Hacking himself still identifies as a Cambridge analytic philosopher.
-Hacking has been a main proponent of a realism about science called "entity realism."
+Hacking himself identified as a Cambridge analytic philosopher.
+Hacking was a main proponent of a realism about science called "entity realism."
 This form of realism encourages a realistic stance towards answers to the scientific unknowns hypothesized by mature sciences (of the future), but skepticism towards current scientific theories.
 Hacking has also been influential in directing attention to the experimental and even engineering practices of science, and their relative autonomy from theory.
 Because of this, Hacking moved philosophical thinking a step further than the initial historical, but heavily theory-focused, turn of Kuhn and others.